cyberwahid01/4.2-Deploying-Active-Directory/README.md

 <img src="https://i.imgur.com/EpMcykM.png" alt="12"/>
 </p>
 <p>
-13. Here we can see a successful login to Jane Does account within our Client computer and confirmation that she has is indeed an Administrator.
+13. Here we can see a successful login to Jane Does account within our Client computer and confirmation that she is indeed an Administrator.
 </p>
 <br />